openvswitch/ovs/Documentation/intro/install/general.rst

   from iproute2 (part of all major distributions and available at https://wiki.linuxfoundation.org/networking/iproute2).

-- Python 2.7.
+- Python 3.4 or later.
 You must also have the Python six library version 1.4.0 or later.

 On Linux you should ensure that ``/dev/urandom`` exists.
 To support TAP devices, you must also ensure that ``/dev/net/tun`` exists.